idio-lang/DIPS/source/scheme/advanced-scheme.rst

 access to this variable.
 There is no other way for anything to use it or modify it.
 It is completely private.

-You can extend this idea to enclosing a series of functions over a common set of variables which the functions co-operatively maintain.
+You can extend this idea to enclosing a suite of functions over a common set of variables which the functions co-operatively maintain.
 Clearly you can't return multiple function definitions from a single ``let`` but you can play a similar trick to ``letrec``: